The Top 20 Japanese Restaurants in Singapore

 Total Scores

-Some of its best-selling meals include the Wagyu beef steak, grilled unagi, assorted sashimi, tokujo sushi, and unagi kabayaki.
-Most of its mains are usually made with either meat or seafood, both of which are of premium quality.
+We ordered some of its best-selling meals including the Wagyu beef steak, grilled unagi, assorted sashimi, tokujo sushi, and unagi kabayaki.

-If you’re a vegetarian, you may want to think twice before dining here because of the limited vegan options.
+If you’re a vegan, you may want to think twice before dining here because of the limited vegan options.
 Other customers tend to look past this though, given that it’s a restaurant that specialises in fresh Wagyu and seafood.

 Pros

-- Great range of menu offerings
+• Great range of menu offerings

-- Efficient booking system
+• Efficient booking system

 Cons

-- Expensive
+• Expensive

-- Limited vegetarian options
+• Limited vegetarian options

 Customer Reviews